pingcap/docs-cn/v2.1/how-to/upgrade/from-previous-version.md

 > **Note:**
 >
-> TiDB 2.1 is not compatible with the Kafka version of TiDB-Binlog.
+> TiDB 2.1 is not compatible with the Kafka version of TiDB Binlog.
 If your current TiDB cluster has already been using the [Kafka version of TiDB Binlog](/reference/tools/tidb-binlog/tidb-binlog-kafka.md), you need to [upgrade it to the cluster version of TiDB Binlog](/how-to/upgrade/tidb-binlog.md).

 For details about using Ansible to perform a rolling update to each component, see [Perform a rolling update using Ansible](/how-to/upgrade/rolling-updates-with-ansible.md#perform-a-rolling-update-using-ansible).